Browser does not support script.

 The pollutants of main concern are nitrogen dioxide (NO2) which has a threshold of 40ugm3 per year, and particulate material (PM10 and PM2.5).

-Visit the Wales NHS site to read more about the effects of pollutants
+Visit Wales NHS site to read more about the effects of pollutants

-Ask for the environmental protection (pollution team) at Newport City Council
+Ask for environmental health at Newport City Council